manzinello/mailgo.js.org/docs/browsers.md

 title: Browsers support
 ---

-`"browserslist": "cover 99.5%"`
+`"browserslist": "defaults"`

 Mailgo uses babelJS and browserslist.
-See the compatibility of mailgo on <a href="https://browserl.ist/?q=cover+99.5%25">browserl.ist</a>.
+See the compatibility of mailgo on <a href="https://browserl.ist/?q=defaults">browserl.ist</a>.